LBaaS/lbaas-api/README.md

 10) check config params
 lbaas.config defines run time params, this is setup for local testing by default

+11) Run it
+./lbaas.sh is the start and stop script.
+To have logs locally create a logs directory.
+./lbaas.sh start
+logs/launch.log will show how it started logs/lbaas.log will log based on the log4j config

-11) test it
+12) test it
 curl localhost:8888/devices
-{"devices":[]}                     << will return empty device listlook in logs/lbaas.log for run time info.
+{"devices":[]}                     << will return empty device list, look in logs/lbaas.log for run time info.

-12) for logging & debug log4j path must vbe correct in lbaa.hs based on your deployment